The Teaching Model

 We would not recommend covering the face of a casualty who is a young child; and that any face coverings used, must not be a risk to blocking off the casualty’s airway.

-By summoning help and performing chest compressions early, the casualty has been given the very best chance of survival and that is the important thing.
-It’s just sometimes that the reason for their heart-stopping, or their underlying health being poor, was too severe for them to survive, even with perfect assistance.
+By summoning help and performing chest compressions early, the casualty has been given the very best chance of survival.
+It’s just that, sometimes, the reason for their heart-stopping was too severe for them to survive, even with perfect assistance.
 Support is offered for rescuers such as:

 https://www.bhf.org.uk/informationsupport/support/support-if-youve-given-cpr